racket/rhombus/rhombus/0000-rhombus.md

 ## Operator names

-Identifier-named infix operators are supported because they cause no particular prolem for parsing and may be useful, such as for the `mod` operator.
+Identifier-named infix operators are supported because they cause no particular prolem for parsing and may be useful, such as for the `is_a` or `mod` operator.
 It may make sense to require infix forms to use shrubbery operators, though, to reduce the space of possible parses of a shrubbery independent of binding.

 ## Syntax patterns